 Teams should continue reporting NAEs as they normally would.
-If guidance around travel/stay-at-home orders makes the investigation of NAEs impossible, please include that information in the initial notification email to VMMC_AE@state.gov.
-Interviews can be conducted virtually if in-person is not possible.
+If guidance around travel/stay-at-home orders makes the investigation of NAEs impossible, please include that information in the initial notification email to WMMC\AE@state.gov.
 Investigations of any cases involving the death of a client should continue as normal to the extent possible.
-Country teams should reach out to VMMC_AE@state.gov for any further guidance as needed.
+Country teams should reach out to WMMC\AE@state.gov for any further guidance as needed.